 2020 thru now has been unprecedentedly hard for all of us in multiple ways, but it hit me in a way I would have never expected.
 I was hospitalized 4 times in 2020, first for thyroid removal, the other 3 times for deadly blood clots.
 I was diagnosed with Systemic Lupus Erythematosis (SLE) on December 7, 2020 along with other chronic illnesses.
 The diagnosis, while it helped me make sense of so many health issues I've had in my life, was like being hit with a truck.
 My whole life, friends closest to me used to joke that I was always sickly or that I could never catch a break.
 Now we know why.
 Here I am, diagnosed with a chronic disease that has no cure.
 Lupus is a part of my life EVERY.
 SINGLE.
 DAY.
 I live with some element of this disease my every waking (or sleeping) moment.
-I want to do something to change that for myself and others.
+I was hospitalized again in 2021 for two weeks and had emergency surgery.
+My lupus involves my joints, my lungs and my kidneys.
+I've lost more hair.
+Every moment of each day is unpredictable and I want to do something to change that for myself and others.
 Help me raise funds to improve the quality of life for people like me with Lupus and to find a cure.

 You can make a difference by donating to help me reach my personal fundraising goal and support the Foundation's efforts to improve the quality of life for all people affected by lupus!
 A generous contribution of $25 or $55 can make a definite impact.
 What’s more, if your employer offers a Matching Gift Program to employees, you may be able to double your contribution with just a little bit of paperwork.
 Trust me, it’s worth the effort!
 Every single dollar counts.

 Did you know?